johhoi/codeleft/missing_code.md

 # Projects looking for developers
 * LEAP
     - LEAP is dedicated towards giving all internet users access to secure communication.
 They have a list of different topics that would beneficial to the community if any knowledgeable developer were to try their hands at it.
-More information here https://leap.se/en/docs/get-involved/project-ideas.
+More information here [LEAP Project Ideas](https://leap.se/en/docs/get-involved/project-ideas).